EmanuelGustafzon/FoodPlannerAPI/README.md

 # Recipe planner API
-## Make it easier for yourself to store your favorite recipes, plan what you will cook and what you need to buy. with Recipe planner you can create and manage recipes.
+## Make it easier for yourself to store your favorite recipes, plan what you will cook and what you need to buy.
+With this Recipe planner you can create and manage recipes.
 Browse for new recipes.
-Add recipes in your planner and populate the ingredients from a recipe immigetly to your shopping list.
+Add recipes in your planner and populate the ingredients from a recipe immediately to your shopping list.

 Built with dotnet web api.
 C#, Entity Framework, SQL, Azure.